Lost in the FoG: Pitfalls of Models for Large-Scale Hydrogen Distributions: Shot Noise

 for some tracer $i$.
 With this new bias definition, the relationship between the auto power spectra of matter and tracer $i$ becomes

 We note that our fiducial models (Equations~\ref{eq:auto_full}-\ref{eq:cross_full}) and models like Equation~\ref{eq:bias_sn_auto} fundamentally include the same components, but attribute the shot noise to different terms.
-Consequently, our tests of the models using scale-dependent biases remain the same regardless of bias definition, although our analysis of the errors associated with the bias term change.
+Consequently, our tests of the models using scale-dependent biases remain the same regardless of bias definition, although the errors we attribute to the bias term would change.
 We compare our fiducial bias definition to the bias from Equation~\ref{eq:bias_sn} in Fig.~\ref{fig:shot_noise} and re-interpret the errors linked to the bias in the context of this alternative bias definition.

 All biases shown in Fig.~\ref{fig:shot_noise} receive negligible shot noise contributions on the largest scales, although shot noise plays a larger role in blue galaxies and \hi than red galaxies.
 We attribute this to the larger sample size and stronger clustering of red galaxies, both of which diminish the significance of shot noise such that $P_{\mathrm{Red}} > P_{\mathrm{SN}}$.
 At earlier redshifts, the red-galaxy shot noise is larger because there are fewer red galaxies.
 As more galaxies quench at later redshifts, the red population grows, suppressing shot noise.
 Conversely, the blue galaxy and \hi abundance decreases, strengthening shot noise.